andOlga/umineko-catbox-english/README.md

 This patch is meant to be used on the **actual console releases of the game**.
 It is ***not* a standalone application**.

+This project is made possible by the **excellent** [kaleido](https://gitlab.com/Neurochitin/kaleido/-/tree/saku/) tool by Neurochitin, which allows for modding of Entergram games, as well as the fact that Entergram added built-in mod support to Umineko (for reasons unknown).
+This allows for a clean build/install process and helps me avoid distributing the entire game.

+## Progress
 The final goal of the patch is to translate the entire game into English, including all of the new content.
 However, it is currently in very early stages, and it will take quite a bit of time until that goal is reached.
-You may find exact progress details further down this document.

-This project is made possible by the **excellent** [kaleido](https://gitlab.com/Neurochitin/kaleido/-/tree/saku/) tool by Neurochitin, which allows for modding of Entergram games, as well as the fact that Entergram added built-in mod support to Umineko (for reasons unknown).
-This allows for a clean build/install process and helps me avoid distributing the entire game.
+Specifically:
+Currently, the "main" content (stuff that was present in all previous releases of Umineko, i.e. Episodes 1-8 and their respective open and hidden tea parties) is translated, but untested and **very** likely to crash or just act strange.

+The bonus content has not been touched yet and I'll get around to it when I finish testing and tweaking the main episodes.

+- None of the UI has been translated yet.
+- The menus are in Japanese.
+- Some of the CGs have Japanese text on them.
+- TIPS and character descriptions are in Japanese.

+This will be addressed later.

+Additionally, line breaks are "weird" in the currently-translated episodes (they might occur in the middle of w

+ords).
+This is being worked on as well.

 ## How does this compare to ...?